How to keep on top of sponsor licence compliance

 We can provide on-site training on all aspects of complying with your sponsor duties including how to avoid falling foul of illegal working legislation.
 We will provide practical tips on making full right to work checks to avoid civil penalties and criminal sanctions, complying with Skilled Worker and Global Business Mobility (formerly Intra-Company Transfer) sponsor duties and challenging civil penalty notices.

-We can help with the following common issues that sponsors face.
+We are highly ranked in legal guides for our work with employers and employees in business and personal immigration and can help with the following common issues that sponsors face.

 Sponsor Licence Record Keeping